emacs-mirror/emacs/mps/manual/source/lang.rst

         The remembered sets were based on a :term:`BIBOP` division of the virtual :term:`address space`.
-The Lisp Machine :term:`page-table <page table>`, unlike virtually all modern virtual memory systems, was a flat, hash-based table (sometimes called an :term:`inverted page table`), and thus insensitive to sparsely-populated virtual address spaces
+The Lisp Machine :term:`page table`, unlike virtually all modern virtual memory systems, was a flat, hash-based table (sometimes called an :term:`inverted page table`), and thus insensitive to sparsely-populated virtual address spaces associated with
-        associated with BIBOP schemes.
+        BIBOP schemes.

         These custom processors eventually lost out to rapidly advancing stock hardware.
 Many of the techniques pioneered on